Published on

 AI is certainly no longer science fiction.
 From intuitive chatbots to hyper-personalized recommendations, AI-driven interfaces shape many of our daily digital experiences.

-For UX design, AI unlocks game-changing capabilities:
+For UX design, AI unlocks game-changing capabilities in the following ways:

 User Research Automation